 Alongside physical therapy we'll sometimes give oral medications, depending on the severity of the symptoms, in order to reduce the symptoms, to an extent to alleviate the inflammation in order to help someone participate with physical therapy and just control the symptoms while they're getting better.

 Within physical therapy, there are multiple passive modalities in addition to the exercises, such as manual traction, TENS units, electrical stimulation, ultrasound - different passive modalities that are both designed to relieve the symptoms and also to help take away the inflammation.

-When the symptoms are persistent despite physical therapy and exercises - despite some time - or if the symptoms are interfering with a person's ability to participate with physical therapy, then sometimes an epidural steroid injection can be very helpful to take away the inflammation and the swelling from around the disc and the nerve root, which doesn't fix a disc herniation, by the way.
-It doesn't make a herniated disc go away nor does it mask anything.
+When the symptoms are persistent despite physical therapy exercises - despite some time - or if the symptoms are interfering with a person's ability to participate with physical therapy, then sometimes an epidural steroid injection can be very helpful to take away the inflammation and the swelling from around the disc and the nerve root, which doesn't fix a disc herniation, by the way.
+It doesn't make a herniation go away nor does it mask anything.
 What it does is it takes away the inflammation and that opens up a window of opportunity during which a person can stretch and strengthen and address the posture and the biomechanics in order to tweak the biomechanics so the same stresses aren't still going through the disc and the nerve so that the symptoms don't recur.

-If the symptoms are persistent and are interfering with quality of life, in those rare instances where physical therapy, time, injections aren't taking away the symptoms, it's certainly appropriate to have a conversation with a spinal surgeon about the different surgical alternatives.
+If the symptoms are persistent and interfering with quality of life, in those rare instances when physical therapy, time, injections aren't taking away the symptoms, it's certainly appropriate to have a conversation with a spinal surgeon about the different surgical alternatives.
 Often discectomy is a relatively small surgery - it is still a surgery - in order to take away some of the disc and decompress the nerve root.